High Court of Tanzania

 7 December 2020

-Court granted extension to appeal, finding the applicants' prison-related delay and explanations constituted sufficient cause.
+Court granted extension to file appeal out of time, finding imprisonment and explanations constituted sufficient cause.

 7 December 2020